Thanis Sriklindee: Biography and career

 In 1992, he released his first solo album, Lom Pai (ลมไผ่; Bamboo Wind), featuring the well-known song, Tan Tawan (ทานตะวัน; Sunflower), written from the poem of Naowarat Pongpaiboon, when he joined Carabao's tour concert in the United States in 1985.

 Sriklindee then became a backup and record producer for many famous Luk thung singers such as Sirintra Niyakorn, Janjuang Duangjan (Pumpuang Duangjan's sister).
 He is also a DJ for radio stations in the MCOT network.
 For Carabao although he is a former member.
 However, he returned to work on important occasions, for example, on the band 30th anniversary concert in 2011 etc.

 In 2016, he was appointed National Artist of Performing art (International Music) from Ministry of Culture.
 And in the same year, he acquired Lifetime Achievement Award from Thailand International Jazz 2016 presented by College of Music, Mahidol University.

 In the film Young Bao The Movie released in 2013 with a story about Carabao in the beginning.
-His character is represented by Supakorn "Tok" Kitsuwon.
+His character was represented by Supakorn "Tok" Kitsuwon.